dylanb/a11yfy/README.md

 #### Example

-    jQuery.fn.a11yfy.politeAnnounce("Your cost estmate has been recalculated");
+    jQuery.fn.a11yfy.politeAnnounce("Your cost estimate has been recalculated");

 #### See also